sniklaus/teaching-minichess/README.md

 once the client is started, it should automatically connect to the framework. of course, a the framework needs to be executed concurrently to allow this interconnection to happen. after the client as well as the framework are being executed cooperatively, you should be able to access the webinterface and to interact with the client through the said graphical user interface.

 ###`client-java`
-a simple makefile is already provided in order to build the clent. after you open a console and navigate to the folder of the client, you can therefore utilize the `make` command.
+a rudimentary makefile is already provided in order to build the clent. after you open a console and navigate to the folder of the client, you can therefore utilize the `make` command.

 ```
 make